TheAimHero/Stip/README.md

 - Share option for group invite
 - Share option for files
 - Share option for tasks
+- Link already uploaded files for new tasks

 # Improvements

-- Use Conditional routing using role for task
 - Different user and group settings

 # Known issues